-An access point is unable to obtain IP via same IOS DHCP server when the access point is running on 15.2x and the WLC has been upgraded from 7.2 to 7.3 or 7.4.
+An access point is unable to obtain IP through the same IOS DHCP server when the access point is running on 15.2x.
 The problem occurs because the Renewal (T1) time dhcp option 58 is larger than Rebinding (T2) time dhcp option 59.